deepseyindark/ML-Model/README.md

-# Bharat-Intern-ML-Internship
+# ML Model
-Tasks of Bharat Intern ML Internship
+Here are some machine learning models i made as a beginner